techidaily/site-windows11/source/_posts/strategies-to-erase-no-server-errors-in-pc-apex-legends-(156-chars.md

  Like any other online multiplayer game, Apex Legends servers can face downtime.
 If the game is experiencing an outage or maintenance, you'll be unable to connect to them.

  So, whenever you face the problem at hand, first check the server status of the game.
-You can do this by visiting the[Apex Legends server-status checking webpage](https://apexlegendsstatus.com/) .
+You can do this by visiting the [Apex Legends server-status checking webpage](https://apexlegendsstatus.com/) .

 ## 2\.
 Check Your Internet Connection

  Most of server connection-related issues in online multiplayer games often result from a weak internet connection.
 So, check the internet connection whenever you face the problem at hand.
-You can do it by visiting one of the[internet-speed checking websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+You can do it by visiting one of the [internet-speed checking websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .

  If you are getting a comparatively lower speed, consider power cycling the router.
 If that doesn't help, contact your ISP.